 The tax policies of Gov. Brownback have been enormously regressive, and counter-productive to economic development.
 Middle-class families have been hit hard by sales and property tax increases, while favored businesses and some of the richest Kansans have used Brownback’s changes to the tax code to avoid paying their fair share… or anything at all.

 Returning to a fairer, more progressive income tax system would benefit Kansans most in need of relief.
-Such a policy would even stimulate real, lasting economic growth as more money lands in the pockets of middle and lower class families, increasing demand and allowing local businesses to expand.
+Another growth-boosting policy change would be raising the minimum wage to $15/hour to stimulate real, lasting economic growth as more money lands in the pockets of middle- and working-class families.

 Our 30th district contains I-435, I-35 and K-10 highways, and is home to a large number of logistics, transportation and construction firms.
 These businesses have been hit hard by Brownback’s enormous funding cuts (aka – “sweeps”) at the Kansas Department of Transportation (KDOT).
 Delaying critical road and bridge maintenance hurts our economy, locally and statewide.
 Delays mean that repairs ultimately end up costing much more money in the future.
 These cuts are the opposite of fiscally conservative.

 Along with road maintenance and upkeep, Kansas must begin to think strategically about our transportation investments.
-As a former travel and transportation researcher, I’ve seen how even relatively tiny investments in transportation options such as Amtrak lines, commuter rail and even express buses can offer residents and employees more options at a relatively low cost.
+As a former travel and transportation researcher, I’ve seen how even relatively tiny investments in transportation options such as Amtrak service, commuter rail, protected bike lanes and even express buses can offer residents and employees more options at a relatively low cost.
 These investments also move us toward a more sustainable future, boost local property values, and make our communities more attractive places to live, work and invest.

 If there are any issues that are important to you that you’d like to see addressed here, please email me at firstname.lastname@example.org.
 I can also be reached by phone at 913-353-8033 (please leave a message including your name and number so that I may return your call).

-While I may respectfully disagree with you on some issues, I will never completely discount the opinion of any constituent I happen to disagree with–nor will I urge Johnson County Moms demanding better schools to move to Venezuela, as the current representative of the 30th District did recently.
+While I may respectfully disagree with you on some issues, I will always consider the thoughts and opinions of any constituent with whom I happen to disagree.

 Respectful dialogue is how we make democracy work, and we should demand nothing less from our elected officials.